dotCMS/core/hotfix_tracking.md

 178. https://github.com/dotCMS/core/issues/22237 : Limited User Can't Open Page if it has a content that doesn't have permissions over #22237
 179. https://github.com/dotCMS/core/issues/22266 : Issue with static push publishing when pushing with a default language other than English #22266
 180. https://github.com/dotCMS/core/issues/22696 : Can't save changes in Work Flow if user with special characters or new user is added. #22696
+181. https://github.com/dotCMS/core/issues/22520 : Copy Site does not copy all content when a site has more than 10000 contentlets #22520